tapanmeena/multiplayer-globe-template/README.md

 npm create cloudflare@latest -- --template=cloudflare/templates/multiplayer-globe-template
 ```

-A live public deployment of this template is available at [https://multiplayer-globe-template.templates.workers.dev](https://multiplayer-globe-template.templates.workers.dev)
+A live deployment of this website is available at [https://tapanmeena.com](https://tapanmeena.com)

 ## Setup Steps